Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Introduction

 Various methods of direct detection of biochemical layers have been developed, either based on the disturbance of an acoustic wave \cite{thompson} (quartz crystal microbalance \cite{gizeli3} -- QCM -- and surface acoustic wave devices \cite{gizeli2} -- SAW) or of an evanescent electromagnetic wave (optical waveguide sensors \cite{waveguide1,waveguide2}, surface plasmon resonance \cite{liedberg,gizeli1} -- SPR).
-While each one of these transducers provides reliable qualitative curves during protein adsorption on their functionalized surfaces, extraction of quantitative physical parameters such as optical index, density, viscosity or water content requires modeling of the adsorbed layers \cite{kasemo3}.
-The modeling includes multiple parameters which must be identified simultaneously: hence the need for the combination of acoustic and optical detection methods in a single instrument \cite{bailey,sspr,sawspr,sawspr2}.
+While each one of these transducers individually provides reliable qualitative curves during protein adsorption on their functionalized surfaces, extraction of quantitative physical parameters such as optical index, density, viscosity or water content requires modeling of the adsorbed layers \cite{kasemo3}.
+The modeling includes multiple parameters which must be identified simultaneously: hence the need for the combination of (acoustic and optical) detection methods in a single instrument \cite{bailey,sspr,sawspr,sawspr2} to separate contributions as a same layer is reacting with the surface under investigation.
+Multiple investigators have identified such a combination of measurement methods as fruitful means of extracting independent physical properties of adsorbed layers, including the challenging combination of QCM and SPR \cite{keller2000formation,bund2003combining,reimhult2004simultaneous,reimhult2006multitechnique,zong2008quartz} or comparing the results of successive experiments using different instruments \cite{larsson2003characterization,malmstrom2007viscoelastic,ansorena2011comparative,konradi2012using}, combining QCM and reflectometry \cite{edvardsson2008qcm} or measuring separately using the two techniques \cite{richter2005following}, or SAW and SPR \cite{bender2009development}.